dexterous/ramblings/README.md

 License
 ===

-The following directories and their contents are Copyright Tom Preston-Werner.
+The following directories and their contents are Copyright Saager Mhatre.
 You may not reuse anything therein without my permission:

 * _posts/
 * _drafts/